Russia Election Hacking Not ‘News,’ CIA Boss Mike Pompeo Says — Attacks By Russia ‘Not Particularly Original’

 Despite Pompeo’s claim of a “heightened emphasis” on the United States attempts to stop Russian efforts to “undermine American democracy,” according to an NBC News report on Saturday, the Trump administration “has taken little meaningful action” to prevent future Russian attacks on U.S. elections, such as the 2018 midterm elections and the 2020 presidential election — both of which, intelligence experts say, are certain to be subject to Russian interference once again.

-“Dozens of state officials told NBC News they have received little direction from Washington about election security,” the NBC report said, adding the White House spokesperson Sean Spicer admitted last week that he had not even discussed the subject of administration efforts to stop future Russian hacking with Trump.
+“Dozens of state officials told NBC News they have received little direction from Washington about election security,” the NBC report said.

+White House spokesperson Sean Spicer admitted last week that he had not even discussed the subject of administration efforts to stop future Russian hacking with Trump.

-According to an explosive Washington Post report last Friday, the CIA had concluded as early as last August that Putin himself had ordered the hacks with the ours of swaying the United States election toward Trump.
+According to an explosive Washington Post report last Friday, the CIA had concluded as early as last August that Putin himself had ordered the hacks with the hopes of swaying the United States election toward Trump.

 A month before the CIA report landed on the desk of President Barack Obama, the FBI had begun an investigation into the Russian hacks and whether the Trump campaign had actively collaborated with the Russians in their efforts to rig the election in Trump’s favor.